Causal Sets and an Emerging Continuum: Are we there yet?

 Nor do we know how to derive the BDG action itself from first principles.
 The action (\ref{b2}) was obtained by starting with the Einstein-Hilbert action on a smooth manifold and looking for a discretized version on a Poisson sprinkling.
 This makes sense if we think of causal sets only as approximations to a fundamentally smooth spacetime.
 But if we view causal sets as fundamental, we need a way to derive an action without reference to a continuum limit.

 As noted earlier, the results described here do not need the full structure of the BDG action.
 The suppression of layered sets comes from the link term in the action, and the point of \cite{CCS1,CCS2} was to show that the higher order terms were not relevant for layered sets.
 To recover anything like general relativity, though---or even spacetime locality \cite{Belenchia}---we need those higher order terms, with the right coefficients.
+This might require radical steps, for instance a search for a quantum sequential growth model that has the correct classical limit \cite{Surya}.
+But perhaps a simpler approach is available.
 One possible avenue would be to formulate a renormalization group flow for the action; perhaps the coefficients in the BDG expression label a fixed point.
 For now, though, this is more a dream than a concrete program.

 \begin{flushleft} \bf Acknowledgments \end{flushleft}

 I would like to thank Sam Loomis, Sumati Surya, and Peter Carlip, my collaborators for almost all of the research summarized here.
 This work was supported in part by Department of Energy grant DE-FG02-91ER40674.